Janitors and Building Cleaners

 Some janitors may be responsible for repairing small problems with electricity or plumbing, such as leaky faucets.

-Laundry and dry-cleaning workers typically do the following:
+Maids and housekeeping cleaners typically do the following: